 Latex paint has been used for years to freshen up garage floors.
 While hardly the toughest floor covering available, paint is inexpensive, easy to apply, and allows you to choose just about any color you wish.
 Special epoxy paints are also available that offer a bit more durability and protection from stains and chemicals.

-Concrete doesn’t need to look bland and industrial: when it’s polished and sealed, concrete makes a fine kitchen countertop.
+Concrete doesn’t need to look bland and industrial: when it’s polished and sealed, concrete’s character comes alive.
 If you like concrete just fine on its own, but want to protect it from stains, pitting, and the sort of damage common to garage floors, you might consider a simple acrylic sealer.
 A high-quality sealer will keep your garage floor from producing dust, protect it from salt, dirt, and liquids, and offer at least some resistance to oil and chemicals.
 Plus, it will make your floor a relative breeze to clean up.

 Sealers are inexpensive, easy to apply, and can get you back in your garage within a day or two, sooner than some other approaches.
 Once your concrete is sealed, you can always go back later to add a tougher top coat, such as epoxy.